Skip to main content

 GET /v1/events?sort_by=event_timestamp&sort_dir=desc

 Each endpoint defines its own set of sortable fields (e.g., created_at, name, order).
 The default sort is typically created_at descending.
 Rules default to order ascending.
-Text search uses partial matching (case-insensitive) on the resource’s primary identifier:
+Search uses case-insensitive partial matching.
+The searched field varies by resource:

 GET /v1/participants?search=user_abc